-A Day in the Life during the Lower School Years
+A Day in the Life during the Primary School Years

 As the sun rises above the evergreen trees, signaling a new day at Nature School, our 6 - 10 year old Oakers, known as the Bobcats and the Coyotes, meet on the large field for a game of Gaga ball before the school bell rings from the Barn or a chance to warm themselves by the campfire on frosty mornings before saying goodbye to their parents.
 By the call of their class 'mascot,' they run to gather under the juniper tree signaling the beginning of a new day of learning.
 After singing some well loved Painted Oak favorites, bringing forth their love for jumping in puddles with ‘Happy Mud,’ or reviewing the afternoon's Enrichment offering with a made up song, they head into the wondrous open-air Outdoor Classroom.
 The log circle beckons for all to sit down, so Morning Meeting can begin by welcoming the day with a Mindful Moment, checking the class mailbox, and then reviewing the daily schedule so everyone knows what to expect.
 With minds settled and focused, community conversation begins through answering the Question of the Day.
 There is no one right answer to the QOD as it is meant to encourage deep thinking, support multiple intelligences, and provoke conversation at Morning Meeting.
 The QOD is typically mathematical in nature, in preparation for the first core skills block of the day, Math Investigations, when students build their foundational skills through open-ended math games, numerical inquiry, as well as shared reading and writing

 With the gentle sound of the rain stick, students wrap up their math work for the morning, grab their snack if they are hungry, and gear up for a bit of unstructured outdoor play, climbing, balancing, free exploration and their all time favorite, gaga ball.
 This time plays a crucial part in enhancing social awareness and communication skills.